section-engineering-education/engineering-education/content/articles/multiclass-text-classification-with-pyspark/index.md

 ![Details for job](/engineering-education/multiclass-text-classification-with-pyspark/sparkcontext-ui-2.jpg)

 ### Loading dataset

 We use the Udemy dataset that contains all the courses offered by Udemy.
-The dataset contains the course title and subject they belong to.
+The dataset contains the course title and subject they belong.

 ![Dataset](/engineering-education/multiclass-text-classification-with-pyspark/dataset.jpg)